The Kansas City Star reports that a museum honoring Walt Disney is to be created on the site of his old Laugh-O-Gram Studios in Kansas City.

 Character actor Charles Lane, the voice of Georges Hautecourt in Disney's animated The Aristocats, is born in San Francisco, California.
 Lane's live-action Disney credits include The Ugly Daschund (1966), The Gnome-Mobile (1967) and the 1995 TV remake of The Computer Wore Tennis Shoes.
 (Movie fans will recognize Lane from his roles in such classics as Mr. Smith Goes to Washington, Arsenic and Old Lace, and It's a Wonderful Life.)

-(though he will spend his early years in Naples, Italy).
-His Disney credits
+he will spend his early years in Naples, Italy).
+His Disney film credits include

-include Herbie Goes Bananas, Herbie Rides Again, Napoleon and Samantha, The World's
+Herbie Goes Bananas, Herbie Rides Again, Napoleon and Samantha, The World's Greatest

-Greatest Athlete, The Boatniks and The Aristocats (as the voice of Peppo the Italian cat).
+Athlete, The Boatniks, and The Aristocats (as the voice of Peppo the Italian cat).
+His Disney

 Scotti's ability to assume so many divergent parts in more than 200 screen roles, kept his nearly 50 year

 career filled with playing everything from a Mexican bandit, and Russian doctor, to a Japanese sailor.

 Screen legend Paul Newman, the voice of Doc Hudson for the 2006

 Disney/Pixar animated feature Cars, is born in Shaker Heights, Ohio.